• Home

 The charity is managed entirely by volunteers.
 Meet the Trustees.

-Russ Akehurst Vice Chair
+Russ Akehurst Interim Chairman

 Originally from Sussex I joined the Police Service aged 18 and completed 30 years service before retiring and then joining a Local Authority as their Dog Warden responsible for stray dogs, enforcing the 2006 Animal Welfare Act in relation to Dogs and other dog related matters.